ncosd/food-pantry-app/README.md

 >
 >     firebase login
 >     firebase use _projectid_
->
-> Then copy your `firebase-config.js` from the web console and save it to `src/firebase-config.js`.

 Use these command for developing locally:

     npm run serve:firebase:emulator   # leave this running in one terminal npm run build:watch               # leave this running in another terminal

 Running these two commands will run the emulators in one terminal, and the vue-cli-service in the other.
 The vue service will not do hot-reloading, it will rebuild to the `dist` folder whenever changes are made, so you will need to reload the web browser as you work.